dlanza1/ExDeMon/doc/users-manual/monitor-analysis.md

 Filter metrics with float values.

-Error and warning thresholds are computed using average and variance from previos period.
+Error and warning thresholds are computed using average and variance from previous period.
+Period is indicated with "pareiod" parameter.

+Optionally, a learning ratio can be configured with "learning.ratio" parameter.
+In that case "period" will be ignored and average and variance will be learnt by using this ratio.

 - Upper error threshold is computed as: mean + variance * error.ratio
 - Upper warning threshold is computed as: mean + variance * warn.ratio